 (D) any stamp or coin,

 (F) any other tangible personal property specified by the Secretary [of the Treasury]

 This is pretty self explanatory.
-“Tangible personal property” is any type of property which you can touch and move: furniture, comic books, an automobile, etc. Real estate is not tangible personal property, nor are bank accounts, ownership interests in corporations or LLCs, or debt interests.
+“Tangible personal property” is any type of property which you can touch and move: furniture, comic books, an automobile, etc. Real estate is not tangible personal property, nor are bank accounts, ownership interests in corporations, or debt interests.

 Subsection (C) prohibits ownership of any “metal,” however there is a special exception in section 408(m) that allows your IRA LLC to own gold and other precious metals so long as said metals are either:

 - Bullion meeting the Treasury Department’s purity standards, or

 - Coins of the type on the Treasury Department’s approved list (typically American Eagles)